 Rugby stalwarts (they coach the Dallas Reds and with Atlantis) Lynn and Chris Howard discuss the COVID-19 pandemic.
 Dr. Lynn Howard holds an MD from LSU with specialties in Virology, Epidemiology, and Reproductive Endocrinology.
 She has dealt with the World Health Organization and worked in Africa on infectious diseases.
-Chris Howard has a PhD in Biochemistry from the University of Scranton.
+Chris Howard has a PhD in Biochemistry.

 Both have recovered from COVID-19.

 They break down myths and statistical errors regarding COVID-19, what really works to defend against it, how it started, when it really started, and who is responsible for it.
 It's a must-listen show.

 Canadian rugby legend Aaron Carpenter is now coaching with the Ontario Arrows in MLR and he brings his unique experience of 80 caps with Canada and as a longtime professional to his coaching.

 Outspoken Head Coach of Iowa Central CC, Brent Nelson, talks about building his varsity program at the Tritons.

 Nelson talks about recruiting, building a team, educational decision-making, and what happened when ICCC was moved from D2 to D1AA mid-season.

 Longtime coach Paule Barford, who coached the Ohio Aviators in PRO Rugby, coached at Cornell, and with the HS All Americans, has some thoughts when it comes to teaching the game, and running the game on the national level.

 How do you teach game awareness?
 How do you run high performance?
 What are the key fundamentals of the American game?
 How is Major League Rugby not doing the job for the Eagles?
 Barford speaks.